-Lulo has produced 14 +100 carat diamonds to date and is one of the highest average US\$ per carat alluvial diamond producers in the world.
-Lucapa and its Project Lulo partners have also received highly-encouraging results from their search to discover the primary hard-rock source of the high-value Lulo alluvial diamonds.
+Lulo has produced 19 +100 carat diamonds to date, including a 404 carat D-colour Type IIa stone, and is one of the highest average US\$ per carat alluvial diamond producers in the world.
+Lucapa and its Project Lulo JV partners have also received highly encouraging results from their search to discover the primary hard-rock source of the high-value Lulo alluvial diamonds.

-The new 1.1 Mtpa Mothae kimberlite mine in diamond-rich Lesotho commenced commercial mining operations in January 2019.
-It produced > 30,000 carats in its first year of production, including 3 +100 carat diamonds.
+The 1.1Mtpa Mothae kimberlite mine in diamond-rich Lesotho commenced commercial mining and processing operations in January 2019.
+It produced >30,000 carats in its first year of production and 5 +100 carat diamonds to date, including a 215 carat D-colour Type IIa stone.
+Lucapa has recently commissioned a ~45% expansion in the processing capacity of the Mothae kimberlite mine from 1.1Mtpa to 1.6Mtpa which is scheduled for completion in Q1 2021.

-Lucapa's Board and management team have decades of diamond industry experience across the globe with companies including De Beers and Gem Diamonds.
+Lucapa's Board, management team and new strategic investors have decades of diamond industry experience across the globe and right through the diamond pipeline, particularly in extracting value from large and high-quality diamonds.